Our former London home

 We lived in North London in a double-fronted late Victorian house which was renovated completely in 2012 and which we sold in August of 2014.
 Our entire street had similar houses built between the 1890’s and 1905.
 Interestingly, our house was the Victorian developer’s own house while he was building the rest of the street.
 There is one family still on the street whose grandfather bought their house straight from the developer.
 Sadly, the developer must have gotten carried away selling off bits of his land because we have the smallest garden on the entire street :-(

 Click on the additional pages to see inside decor.

 First, the entrance hall which had doors leading to the living areas and stairs leading up to the bedrooms.
 Next up, the most used room in the house, the kitchen, and the room least used for its intended purpose, the dining room.
 Finishing off the bottom floor, the primary living areas.

 Upstairs, we had the master suite.
 The children’s bedrooms were on the same floor as the master bedroom.
 We also had the ancillary rooms such as the utility room and landing.
 The brand new 3rd floor was created from the former attic space.

 And, outside, our little English garden.

-We spend our summers at our house in New England.
+We spend our summers at our house in New England in the USA.